LeapBeyond/terraform-aws-vpc/README.md

 And there you have it!
 A host in a subnet which can reach the internet, but not be accessed from outside, and both hosts protected by a NAT gateway.

+### A Note on NACL
+The best way of thinking of the NACL is as a stateless firewall "in front of" the subnet to which they are attached.
+This can lead to some surprising requirements.
+The two in particular that should be noted here are:
+ - we need to allow port 22 out from the bastion to the protected subnet (and the ephemeral range in the opposite direction) so that we can SSH from the bastion to the protected subnet;
+ - we need to allow port 80 from the protected subnet (and ephemeral in the opposite direction), so that outgoing HTTP requests from the protected subnet can be routed through the bastion subnet.

 ## Cleanup
 To cleanup, execute `terraform destroy` from within the `platform-scripts` directory, and then from within the `bootstrap-scripts/terraform`